Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

-The diaphragm is the main muscle in charge of breathing, and you can tone it the same way you strengthen your calves and hamstrings.
+The diaphragm is the main muscle behind breathing, and you can tone it the same way you strengthen your calves and biceps.

 Pilates exercises are one of the best ways to do this, and doing so will boost your endurance and performance.

 Two Pilates Exercises For Better Breathing

 - Lie flat on your back with your legs squeezed together and your knees and hipsforming 90-degree

 - Lift both legs a few inches off the floor, engage your abs and buttocks, and raise your arms over your thighs.
 Finally, lift your head and gaze at your toes.